nicksz/jTime/README.md

 jTime lets coders control when asynchronous calls get executed. jTime includes methods implemented over setTimeout() that run callbacks until or when a condition comes true, according to regular or irregular schedules, or according to other temporal criteria.  jTime also includes the longEach() function that lets a long computation over an array yield intermettently to allow other callbacks to run in the single-threaded environment of a web browser.
+You can provide an optional context ("this" object) in which the callback will execute.

 jTime bridges the gap between the various timing hacks used in kernel and device driver programming and the long period temporal programming in